Garden Waste (Green Bin)

 How much does it cost?

-£43.60 per green bin for the period 29th June 2020 to 27th June 2021, irrespective of when during the year you subscribe.
-To get the best value for your payment we urge residents to sign up by 12th June 2020 in order to receive your sticker in time for first collections.
+£43.60 per green bin for the period 29th June 2020 to 4th July 2021, irrespective of when during the year you subscribe.
 Payment by instalments is not possible and no concessions are available.

-How do I sign up for this service and when does it start?
+How do I sign up for this service?

 How will crews know that I have subscribed?

 Once payment is made you will receive a sticker that must be fixed to your bin so that it is visible to our crews.
 Green bins that are presented without a sticker will not be emptied.
-Our crews will also have details of all subscribers to ensure that only paid for green bins are emptied after 26th June 2020.
+Our crews will also have details of all subscribers to ensure that only paid for green bins are emptied.